The Korn Ferry Charitable Foundation is delighted

 Tax treatment will vary by different countries.
 Scholarship recipients should consult with qualified tax consultants in their jurisdictions to determine what portion of scholarship awards may be excluded from taxable income.

-The application and selection process for the Lester Korn Scholarship Program is administered by Scholarship America, an independent third party that manages scholarship, tuition assistance and other education support programs for corporations, foundations, associations and individuals.
+The application and selection process for the Lester Korn Scholarship Program is administered by Scholarship America, an independent third party that manages scholarship, tuition assistance and other education support programs for corporations, foundations, associations, and individuals.
+Scholarship America does not at any point consult directors, officers, or employees of Korn Ferry or the Korn Ferry Charitable Foundation with respect to its application review and selection process.

 Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, work experience, a statement of career and educational goals and aspirations, unusual personal or family circumstances, financial need, and an outside recommendation letter.